Career Opportunities

 • Must demonstrate values of anti-oppression and anti-racism, and operate from a non-judgmental, client-centered framework

-• Compassionate and empathetic approach to client care, with a commitment to upholding their dignity and respecting their autonomy
+• Compassionate and empathetic approach to client care, with a commitment to advocacy and upholding clients’ dignity and respecting their autonomy

-• Good Crisis management and Conflict Resolution skills
+• Great crisis management and conflict resolution skills

 Working Conditions:

-• The incumbent will be working in a low-barrier Drop-In Centre, in close communication with designated clients and other individuals from the community who may be experiencing homelessness, mental health, and addictions issues
+• The incumbent will be working in a low-barrier setting, in close communication with designated clients and other individuals from the community who may be experiencing homelessness, mental health, and addictions issues

-• Exposure to loud noises and crowded areas on-site, especially during high foot traffic times during meal service
+• Possible exposure to loud noises and crowded areas on-site

 COVID-19 considerations: